pointermess/hyperULE/docs/3_CodeGen.md

   Defining functions as `inline` functions tell the compiler to not create a separate routine in the output code, but instead inline the instructions within the caller function.

+- Global variables

+  Global variables are not defined on the stack and will be inlined by the compiler.
+This results in smaller and faster code with less memory usage.
+Parameters and local variables will be defined on the virtual runtime stack but are retained within the function scope.

 #### Compiler optimizations

 - **Dead code elimination** (unimplemented yet)